puppetlabs/puppet-docs/source/puppet/4.9/hiera_custom_lookup_key.md

 Hiera calls a `lookup_key` function with three arguments:

 1. A key to look up.
-(Matches the `Puppet::LookupKey` type.)
 2. A hash of options.
 (More on this below.)
 3. A `Puppet::LookupContext` object.
 (More on this below.)

 The function must either call the context object's `not_found` method, or return a value for the requested key.
-The returned value must match the `Puppet::LookupValue` type.

 > **Example signatures:**
 >